Vision & Mission

 Participants actively engage in creating and caring for the communities at Miniwanca and Merrowvista.
 Regular conversations throughout each day invite reflection on what they did, why, and what impact their actions had—both positive and negative.
 These conversations might range in topic from how a group approached a team challenge to where our food waste goes.
 This immersion in an intentional community allows participants to gain a greater understanding of the positive difference they can make.
 Staff members guide participants in making connections between camp and home, developing a greater understanding of how their actions each day have the power to make a positive difference in their communities and the world around them.

 In recent years, we have found that in order to achieve our mission it is necessary to expand our lens.
 Mindfulness around how we build community and how we use resources in program, in our communities, and around the world, is central to our fulfillment of our mission.

-We believe by providing programs that also include AYF’s Sustainability and Food Program Guiding Principles, we can better prepare young people to be their best selves in meeting the increasingly complex problems facing our world.
+We believe by providing programs that include AYF’s Sustainability and Food Program Guiding Principles, we can better prepare young people to be their best selves in meeting the increasingly complex problems facing our world.

 The American Youth Foundation strives to inspire staff and participants to act with intention.
 The good that comes from these actions should far exceed their cost.
 We seek to produce more than we consume.
 We will use renewable resources when we can.

 We will not only protect our environment, but ensure that it flourishes.
 We believe this effort is required to sustain not only the AYF, but all life in the greater world.
 We acknowledge that our footprint has far-reaching effects, and we intend to set an example for how to live a cleaner, more balanced life.

 Inspire respect and reverence for food, understanding the blessing and value of the food that we have and the knowledge that many in our world will go to bed hungry.